-Some eight years ago, a collection of expressive little icons — emoji 😎 — showed up in our smart devices and now it’s hard to imagine life without them.
+Some nine years ago, a collection of expressive little icons — emoji 😎 — showed up in our smart devices and now it’s hard to imagine life without them.
 Everyone uses them — teenagers, adults, corporations and even large institutions like the EU.
 Emoji aren’t just silly icons for adding flair to our online conversations.
 Some argue that emoji is a “lingua franca” — a bridging language that allows us to communicate across spoken language barriers and cultural differences.

 Emoji saw their virtual light of day in the year of 2010 when they became available globally.
 In the beginning, they might have seemed overwhelming, with a wide range of options and categories available.
 But after a while, the novelty wore off and people noticed that there actually weren’t that many options.
 In fact, emoji was lacking.
 People found emoji to be overwhelmingly white, a bit sexist, and, in terms of religious symbols and cultural diversity, extremely limited.

 Fast forward to 2018, and you have Google promising to serve up gender-neutral variants of popular emoji in the next version of Android.
 A lot has happened in those eight years — those seemingly innocuous little icons have been shaped by politics and global opinion into a new language for the digital era.